Powers to combat anti-social behaviour

 Public space protection orders are intended to deal with a particular nuisance or problem in a specific area that is detrimental to the local community’s quality of life.
 The orders impose conditions on the use of that area which apply to everyone and are designed to ensure the local community can use and enjoy public spaces, safe from anti-social behaviour.

-A Public Spaces Protection Order is now in place with effect from 19 March 2018 within a specific area in Colburn and Brough with St Giles.
+The Public Spaces Protection Order in place with effect from 19 March 2018 within a specific area in Colburn and Brough with St Giles, in relation to anti-social behaviour has now been discharged.
+Please see the discharge notice for further information.